niallpaterson/flip-function/README.md

 # 🙃 Flip-function

-Given a function, returns an analagous function with some parameters reversed.
-Inspired by Haskell's `flip`.
+Given a function, returns the same function with some parameters reversed.
+Similar to Haskell's `flip`, but permits flipping of more than two parameters.
 Grants flexibility for partial application.

 ## API